salsify/avromatic/README.md

 is defined, which will register it, prior it being referenced by another model.

-Using the `Avromatic.on_initialize` option allows models that are extended and will be used as nested models to be defined at the end of `.configure`.
+Using the `Avromatic.on_initialize` option allows models that are extended and will be used as nested models to be defined at the end of the `.configure` block.
 In Rails applications, this Proc will also be executed after `nested_models` is cleared when code reloads to ensure that classes load in the correct order:

 ```ruby
 Avromatic.configure do |config|